researchbite/RBReader/README.md

 Uses OpenAI's GPT-4 mini model to identify 5-10 most important sentences in an article.
 Falls back to keyword-based highlighting if API is unavailable.

 ### Jargon Translator
-Streams simplified versions of each paragraph using the same OpenAI API key.
-Choose between **High School**, **College**, and **Academia** levels in the reader controls.
-Once a paragraph is translated it is cached so subsequent toggles are instant.
-Enabling the translator also applies a clean sans-serif font for better readability.
+Each paragraph receives a translucent overlay while tokens stream in from OpenAI.
+When the stream ends, the plain-language version replaces the original.
+Choose between **High School**, **College**, and **Academia** levels.
+Translations are cached so later toggles are instant, and enabling the translator also applies a clean sans-serif font for better readability.

 ### Reading Statistics
 - Tracks time spent reading current article